SS Kaliyuga: Sinking

 In the early afternoon of October 18, 1905, the Kaliyuga departed Marquette, Michigan with a cargo of iron ore, bound for Erie, Pennsylvania.
 She passed through the locks at Sault Ste.
 Marie early on the morning of October 19, passing from Lake Superior to Lake Huron.
 A strong gale began blowing out of the northeast later that morning, catching the Kaliyuga on the open lake.
 With no safe anchorage nearby, the Kaliyuga was forced to ride out the storm by heading east towards the Bruce Peninsula, away from the lee shore.

 Steaming eastwards while being pushed southwards by the strong wind, the Kaliyuga made slow progress.
 At 4:00 pm she was sighted by the steamer Frontenac, seven miles east of Presque Isle, Michigan.
-She was spotted for the second and last time by Captain John Duddleson of the steamer L.C.
-Waldo around sunset, between Middle Island and Thunder Bay Island.
+She was spotted for the second and last time by Captain John Duddleson of the steamer L. C. Waldo around sunset, between Middle Island and Thunder Bay Island.
 At around 2:00 am on the morning of October 20, the gale swung direction from northeast to northwest.

 Wreckage in the form of the Kaliyuga's pilothouse was found on October 26 in Georgian Bay near Cove Island by the steamer Lillie Smith.
 The body of oiler Charles Beaugrand was found on October 29 3 miles south of Kincardine, Ontario.
 He was identified by a notebook with his name on it.
 On the second page was a good-bye note:

 "Dear Father: Good-bye.
 I have a bank book in the Cleveland Society of Savings.
 Good-bye mother, dear sister and brother. xxxx A kiss for all."

 On November 2 three more bodies were recovered.
 The body of what was initially thought to be a fireman was found in the harbour of Port Elgin, Ontario, but was later identified as deckhand John Rush.
 The bodies of deckhand John Yotter and steward Laflamme were found near Southampton, Ontario.
 Both Beaugrand and Rush were reported found wearing Kaliyuga life preservers.

 Based on the locations of the bodies and the wreckage, there are two theories as to the fate of the Kaliyuga.

 First theory: the Kaliyuga sank in the middle of Lake Huron on the evening of October 19, either overcome by high waves or caught when the wind shifted direction.
 The storm blew the bodies to the southeast, while a current carried the wreckage into Georgian Bay.

 Second theory: the Kaliyuga reached the eastern shore of Lake Huron, losing men overboard en route.
 As she arrived the wind shifted, and the Kaliyuga was then at risk of being driven ashore.
 Therefore, she tried to round the Bruce Peninsula to reach shelter in Georgian Bay, but hit a shoal in either Main or Macgregor Channel on the morning of October 20.

-Crew

-The Kaliyuga had a crew of 17, but second mate Charles Murphy had missed the boat at Erie, Pennsylvania a few days before the Kaliyuga's final trip.